 The glabellar complex consists of the two corrugator supercilii muscles and the procerus muscle.
 These muscles pull depresses and medially contract the eyebrows.
 The corrugator supercilii typically lie horizontally from medial eyebrow to near the mid-pupillary position.
 Some patients have long corrugator muscles that extend beyond that mid-pupillary line.
 The procerus stands vertically between the eyebrows.
 The frontalis muscle is a superficial muscle that elevates the brow.
 Please note that the frontalis overlaps the corrugator superficially.
 An injection placed superficially may cause paralysis of the inferior edges of the frontalis muscle.
 Orbicularis oculi is the thin, circular, “purse string” like muscle that surrounds the orbital rim.
 The levator palpebrae muscle lies underneath the bony orbital rim, and its function is eyelid opening.

 While standing directly in front of the patient, ask your patient to look straight and frown.
 Visualize the corrugator and procerus muscle.
 Now place your noninjecting thumb and ask the patient to frown.
 Try to grab the corrugator with your thumb and index finger.
 Feel along the entire length.
 While the patient face is at rest, mark the mid-pupillary position on the forehead.
 This will serve as your marker so that your injection will not extend laterally from this mark.
 To steady your hand for injection, try resting your pinky on the patient’s nose or lateral hand on the patient’s cheek like a tripod.
+All of these techniques will be discussed during your Dysport certification training day.

 All injections for the Glabella are intramuscular injection perpendicular to the skin.
 There are five injection sites: one at each medial corrugator or above the medial cantus, one at each lateral corrugator or above the mid-pupillary position and one into the procerus muscle (just above the crossing point of an imaginary X formed by drawing a line from medial eye brow contra-lateral to the medial canthus).
 All injections should be 1 cm above the orbital rim to minimize the risk of eyelid ptosis.
 Injection too high above 1cm can also cause eyebrow ptosis in patients who use their frontalis muscle to open their eyes.
 The 1 cm measurement is made from the palpable boney orbital rim and not from the anatomical eyebrow.
 The lateral corrugator injection can be at or just medial to the mid –pupillary line (this will reduce the likelihood missing the corrugator muscle if the corrugator muscle is short).